maxhoesel-ansible/ansible-collection-borgbackup/roles/borgmatic/README.md

 Install borg+borgmatic and setup a system backup job.

 This role installs borg and [borgmatic](https://torsion.org/borgmatic/) (a configuration-driven wrapper around borg), then optionally sets up a scheduled backup job.
+More specifically, this role will:

+- Create a custom borgmatic configuration based on simple Ansible variables
+- Manage the SSH client keys and known_hosts file for you
+- Setup a schedule using a systemd timer
+- And more!
+See the role variables below

 ## Requirements